wdemp/Youtube-AWS-SAA-Prep-Course-Notes-/Youtube AWS SAA.md

 * Advantages of S3 are:
     -If any one device fails the object would still be present on another device.
     -This is only applicable to a certain region.
+    -For disater recovery, in case of failure in a region, you will need to enable Cross Region Replication for the bucket